healeycodes/chessboard-representation-api/README.md

 ### Show Chessboard With Express

-This is an ongoing experiment to create a general-use chess board representation API (i.e., something that returns images).
+This is an ongoing project to create a general-use chess board representation API (i.e., something that returns images).

 Currently it's an example of a Node.js/Express/EJS wrapper around chessboard.js.